 The UK is one of several dual-citizenship countries with no restrictions on the number of nationalities British citizens can hold next to their British citizenship.

 Compared to global standards, Asian countries are pretty restrictive in their stance on dual citizenship.
-However, Asian countries that allow dual citizenship include Thailand, Cambodia, and South Korea.
-Muslim countries that permit dual citizenship include Turkey and Lebanon.
+However, Asian nations that allow dual citizenship include Thailand, Cambodia, and South Korea.
+Muslim countries that approve of dual citizenship include Turkey and Lebanon.

 Japan is not among the countries that permit dual citizenship, as the Japanese government has previously expressed no national interest in allowing dual or multiple citizenships.
 Japan continues to prioritize a strong sense of national identity and citizen loyalty.
 The Japanese government aims to promote a cohesive and unified society by enforcing a single citizenship rule.